Gabriella439/nixos-in-production/manuscript/BigPicture.md

 - *Version control*

   If you're going to use GitOps then you had better use `git`!
-More specifically, you'll likely use a `git` hosting provider like [GitHub](https://github.com/) or [GitLab](https://about.gitlab.com/) which support pull requests and continuous integration.
+More specifically, you'll likely use a `git` hosting provider like [GitHub](https://github.com/) or [GitLab](https://about.gitlab.com/) which supports pull requests and continuous integration.

   Most companies these days use version control, so this is not a surprising requirement.